mwmlln/shinju_select/README.md

       **For logged in users, the following are present**

       *
-      * Buttons for
+      * Buttons for profile

   * Footer

-    Consistent footer is present in all pages within the site which includes --------
+    Consistent footer is present in all pages within the site which includes links to conmany info, delivery info and contact us page.
+Also present in the footer are signup to newsletter and link to the company's Facebook page.

+### Pages

   * Landing Page

-    Followed by the large hero image , there is a brief introduction on the site and its purpose.
+    Followed by the large hero image , there are large category buttons lined out holizontally, button to display all products and there also is a brief introduction on the site and its purpose.

   * Product List page

+    This page displays all the products available in the shop.
+Shoppers can clic the button for each item to display product detail page.
+    Each product has its infomation including product image, tags if aplicable, product name, and price.

   * Product Detail page

+    This page desiplays the detail of the product the site user is interested.
+This page gives 3 images each for chosen item, product name, tags if applicable, available stock, price and description.
+In this page shoppers can add the product to their shopping bag to purchase.

   * Bag Page
+    The shopping bag page displays the product the shopper has added.
+In this page, the shopper can review their purchase and adjust items, go to payment page or go back to browse the products.

   * Checkout page

+    The chackout page consists of delviery infomation form, payment information and order summary.
+The delivery informaion form is used for the shopper to fill out their address and contact information.
+This section and payment information is liked to stripe payment system where stripe will process the secure payment.
+    Upon successfull payment, the shopper will be redirected to the page with thank you message and order summary.
+If the payment is unsuccessful, error message will prompt the shopper accordingly.

   * Profile page